Why Is My Dog Throwing Up? Causes by Vomit Color and When to See the Vet

 Green Vomit — Grass or Bile

 Green vomit typically means your dog ate grass, or the vomit contains bile mixed with a small amount of plant material.
 Occasional grass-eating is normal canine behavior.
 Repeated green vomiting can also indicate intestinal contents are being brought up, which may point to a blockage — particularly if accompanied by lethargy or loss of appetite.
+For a full breakdown of why dogs eat grass in the first place — including when it signals a digestive issue versus instinctive behavior — see the dog eating grass causes guide.

 Clear Vomit — Water and Gastric Fluid